Anyolite/anyolite/README.md

 ### Future ideas (might not actually be possible to implement)

-* [ ] Arrays and/or hashes as argument and return values
 * [ ] Splat argument and/or arbitrary keyword passing
 * [ ] Method in mruby to determine owner of object
 * [ ] Support for procs and/or pointers